tc39/proposal-regexp-match-indices/README.md

 <!--#region:intro-->
 # RegExp Match Indices for ECMAScript

-ECMAScript `RegExp` Match Indicies provide additional information about the start and end indices of captured substrings relative to the start of the input string.
+ECMAScript `RegExp` Match Indices provide additional information about the start and end indices of captured substrings relative to the start of the input string.

 > NOTE: This proposal was previously named "RegExp Match Array Offsets", but has been renamed